 Greetings from the Department Chair

 Hello, and welcome to this digital celebration of student success.
 The awards ceremony is one of my favorite events of the year because we can publicly recognize student accomplishments and donor support.
-This year we are together apart.
-Just as in other years, though, when we could be together in person, I encourage you to pick up an appetizer or snack and a glass of lemonade or iced tea.
-Relax and enjoy the talent, achievements, and promise of the students in our community.
+This year we are able to be together once again.
+Just as in other years, I encourage you to join us for appetizers, snacks, and a glass of lemonade or iced tea.
+Relax and enjoy the talent, achievements, and promises of the students in our community.

-English undergraduates and graduates hold a total of 103 university and departmental scholarships and six literary awards for the 2021-2022 academic year.
-As a further testament to the strength of this student cohort, the English department has also selected 10 winners of the Creative and Performing Arts Awards.
+English undergraduates and graduates hold a total of 180 university and departmental scholarships and 5 literary awards for the 2022-2023 academic year.
+As a further testament to the strength of this student cohort, the English department has also selected 14 winners of the Creative and Performing Arts Awards.

 This page serves as a virtual stage for recognizing their achievements.

-I'd like to extend special thanks to the Scholarship Committee: Tony Becker, Christine Discoe, Kristie Yelinek, and Matthew Cooperman.
-Thank you to Sheila Dargon, who provided substantial support to that committee and helped arrange this celebration.
+I'd like to extend special thanks to the Scholarship Committee: Tatiana Nekrasova Becker, Fabiola Ehlers-Zavala, Ben Greenlee, Maurice Irvin, and Ashlee Allen.
+Also, thank you to Sheila Dargon, who provided substantial support to that committee and helped arrange this celebration.
 Thank you also to Brennen Kaylor, who helped design this page to bring us all together in one place.
 I would also like to thank those who donated to any department scholarship in the past year.
 We appreciate the difference you make in the educational experiences of our students.

 And thank you to the friends and families of our award winners who join us in this digital space and who have supported their studies over the years.